googleapis/google-cloud-java/google-cloud-clients/google-cloud-tasks/README.md

 Google [Cloud Tasks API][cloud-tasks] manages Cloud Tasks queues and tasks.

-See the [Cloud Tasks client library docs][tasks] to learn how to use this Cloud Tasks API Client Library.
+See the [Cloud Tasks client library docs][tasks-client-lib-docs] to learn how to use this Cloud Tasks API Client Library.

 Getting Started
 ---------------